zombaio/xiaozhi-esp32-server/README_en.md

 This project is based on human-machine symbiotic intelligence theory and technology to develop intelligent terminal hardware and software systems<br/>providing backend services for the open-source intelligent hardware project
 <a href="https://github.com/78/xiaozhi-esp32">xiaozhi-esp32</a><br/>
 Implemented using Python, Java, and Vue according to the <a href="https://ccnphfhqs21z.feishu.cn/wiki/M0XiwldO9iJwHikpXD5cEx71nKh">Xiaozhi Communication Protocol</a><br/>
-Supports MCP endpoints and voiceprint recognition
+Support for MQTT+UDP protocol, Websocket protocol, MCP access point, voiceprint recognition, and knowledge base
 </p>

 <p align="center">